Why Form a DAO LLC

 This inherent risk exists doubly so when those investments may not have originated wholly from the investor (like in the case of a DAO, where investment decisions are made by the group).
 Although DAO's traditionally have sophisticated voting systems, there is always the potential for something unexpected to occur.
 In the event of one of these undesirable situations, being protected under the veil of a limited liability company is highly desirable.

 It is always in the best interests of stakeholders to minimize their liability, and although a standard DAO structure may not accomplish this adequately, there are ways to accomplish this limited liability without sacrificing the unique functionality of a DAO structure.

 Advantages of a DAO LLC

 A DAO LLC is a DAO that, when formed, is intentionally built as a special type of Limited Liability Company (LLC).
-This allows a DAO and its stakeholders to enjoy all of the benefits of a DAO structure as well as the legal protection offered by an LLC.
-Although a DAO is not required to be a DAO LLC to function, the limited liability offered by the LLC structure is essential for the protection of personal assets outside of any DAO investments.
+This allows a DAO and its stakeholders to enjoy all the benefits of a DAO structure as well as the legal protection offered by an LLC.
+Although a DAO is not required to be a DAO LLC to function, the limited liability offered by the LLC structure is essential for the protection of personal assets outside any DAO investments.